alan2207/bulletproof-react/docs/performance.md

 ### Code Splitting

-Code splitting is a technique of splitting production JavaScript into smaller files, thus allowing the application to be only partially downloaded.
-Any unused code will not be downloaded until it is required by the application.
+Code splitting involves dividing production JavaScript into smaller files to optimize application loading times.
+This technique enables the application to be downloaded in parts, fetching only the necessary code when required.

-Most of the time code splitting should be done on the routes level, but can also be used for other lazy loaded parts of application.

-Do not code split everything as it might even worsen your application's performance because of many requests your application needs to make to get all the chunks.
+Ideally, code splitting should be implemented at the routes level, ensuring that only essential code is loaded initially, with additional parts fetched lazily as needed.
+It's important to avoid excessive code splitting, as this can lead to a performance decline due to the increased number of requests required to fetch all the code chunks.
+Strategic code splitting, focusing on critical parts of the application, helps balance performance optimization with efficient resource loading.

 [Code Splitting Example Code](../src/routes/index.tsx)